sqn175/range_only_CL/README.md

 Optional (if you build the app with GUI):
 - OpenGL (Desktop / ES / ES2)
-- Matplot: `sudo apt-get install python-matplotlib python-numpy python2.7-dev`
+- Glew: `sudo apt-get install libglew-dev`

 ## System requirement
 The system is required to be Little Endian.
 The program is tested on Ubuntu 16.04.